I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 If you’ve always had a flair for fashion, now is your time to shine!

-There are plenty of online stores and companies looking for online personal stylists.
+This may seem like a job you need to apply for in person, but in fact, there are many of online stores and companies looking for online personal stylists.

-If you feel like you’ve got the skills for it then all you’ll need to do is create a portfolio and start applying.
+If you feel like you’ve got the skills for it then read more about finding online fashion stylist jobs here.

 5. Customer Service